-The COVID-19 pandemic has resulted in access problems to the FAA medical certification division, the regional flight departments, FAA Designated Aviation Medical Examiners and other medical specialists.
+The COVID-19 pandemic has resulted in access problems to the FAA medical certification division, the regional flight departments, FAA Designated Aviation Medical Examiners (AME’s) and other medical specialists.
 It is more important than ever to make absolutely sure that your medical records are squared-away and customized to satisfy the FAA.
 This can alleviate delays and avoid time consuming steps.
-The FAA has announced that they will not take enforcement action against airmen for the use of airman medical certificates which expire between the dates of March 31, 2020 and June 30, 2020.
-This includes many, but not all, medical certificates and certain Special Issuance “waiver” authorizations.
-At this time it appears that there is no remedy for GA pilots flying internationally.
 Pilots with questions about when, where and what to report can call the LeftSeat hotline at 800-699-4457.
 We will continue to work closely with our clients and the FAA to assist airman with medical certification issues.